 WHAT IS BANKRUPTCY?

-HOW CAN BANKRUPTCY HELP ME?
+HOW CAN BANKRUPTCY HELP YOU AND YOUR FAMILY?

 WHICH BANKRUPTCY OPTION BEST FITS MY SITUATION?

 The most common filings for bankruptcy are Chapter 7 and Chapter 13.
 Chapter 7 will wipe out all your unsecured debt (credit cards, medical debts, utilities, etc.).
 In most situations, you can keep your house and vehicle in Chapter 7, as long as your current on payments.
 Chapter 7 is a straight bankruptcy.
 Chapter 7 bankruptcy will stop all collection proceedings including phone calls, mailings, garnishments and court proceedings.
 Most bankruptcy filings in the U.S. are Chapter 7.